-EG-M12 5 Advanced Optical Materials and Devices Credits: 10 S ession: 2022/23 September-January Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr WC Tsoi Format: 11 weeks, each week 2 hours lecture (+demonstration if possible) + 1 hour example class (+Lab tour if possible) L / Both will be online, with a possibility of limited on-site sessions.
-Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions. thod: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning • ive and self-directed online activity, with live and self-directed on-campus activities each week.
-Students e the opportunity to engage with online versions of sessions delivered on-campus , see the second s Lectures, exa mple classes, experimental demonstrations if possible, lab tours if possible. s: This module covers advanced printable semiconducting materials for optical devices, with particular applications for new type of photovoltaic cells and light emitting diodes, and the working principles and engineering o tent: • Introduction to semiconductors to organic semiconductors to perovskite semiconductors perovskite photovoltaic devices - perovskite light emitting diodes - perovisitie light emitting diodes ration and recombination sport and injection - nescence and outcoupling arning Outcomes: After completing this module, students should be able to: are organic and perovskite semiconductors describe their optical and electrical properties • their applications, working principles and engineering for photovoltaic devices and light emitting diodes icilities to fabricate and test photovoltaic devices and light emitting diodes contres to fublicate and test photovortate devices and right containing diodes Accreditation Outcomes (AHEP) of developing technologies related to own specialisation (SM4m / SM2fl) nsive knowledge and understanding of mathematical and computational models relevant to the - iscipline, and an appreciation of their limitations (SM5m) se fundamental knowledge to investigate new and emerging technologies (EA5m / EA2fl) Assessment: Assignment 1 (15%) Assessment.
-Assignment 2 (10%) Examination (75%) Rosit Access nent: Examination (Resit instrument) (100%) Description: 15% Assignment one: online multiple choices test nent two: online multiple choices test 75% Exam: C - A approach to main assessment: Universal second marking as check or audit Seedback: The assignments will be marked by the Canvas system immediately after the submissions. of the performance and the solutions to the questions will be provided shortly after each assignment. oral clarification of issues is available at student's request. the written examination will be in a standard format on the College of Engineering Intranet.
-Information - udes average mark, maximum and minimum marks, for the examination as a whole and for individual sides, the common mistakes for each question will be provided, with suggestions on how to improve.
-Emption: Resit in August: This supplementary examination is based on a written examination only, which is wort h 100% of the total module mark.
+Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr WC Tsoi

+Format:

+11 weeks, each week 2 hours lecture (+demonstration if possible) + 1 hour example class

+(+Lab tour if possible)

+Both will be online, with a possibility of limited on-site sessions.

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring

+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Lectures, example classes, experimental demonstrations if possible, lab tours if possible.

+Module Aims: This module covers advanced printable semiconducting materials for optical devices, with particular focus on their applications for new type of photovoltaic cells and light emitting diodes, and the working principles and engineering of the devices.

+Module Content: • Introduction to semiconductors

+- Introduction to organic semiconductors

+- Introduction to perovskite semiconductors

+- Organic and perovskite photovoltaic devices

+- Organic and perovskite light emitting diodes

+- Light absorption and excitons

+- Charge separation and recombination

+- Charge transport and injection

+- Electroluminescence and outcoupling

+Intended Learning Outcomes: After completing this module, students should be able to:

+- Define what are organic and perovskite semiconductors - Identify and describe their optical and electrical properties - Understand their applications, working principles and engineering for photovoltaic devices and light emitting diodes - Know the facilities to fabricate and test photovoltaic devices and light emitting diodes

+- Awareness of developing technologies related to own specialisation (SM4m / SM2fl) - A comprehensive knowledge and understanding of mathematical and computational models relevant to the engineering discipline, and an appreciation of their limitations (SM5m) - Ability to use fundamental knowledge to investigate new and emerging technologies (EA5m / EA2fl)

+Assessment: Assignment 1 (15%)

+Assignment 2 (10%) Examination (75%)

+Assessment Description: 15% Assignment one: online multiple choices test

+10% Assignment two: online multiple choices test

+75% Exam: Open book

+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

+Assessment Feedback: The assignments will be marked by the Canvas system immediately after the submissions.
+The statistics of the performance and the solutions to the questions will be provided shortly after each assignment.
+Furthermore, oral clarification of issues is available at student; s request.
+Feedback on the written examination will be in a standard format on the Faculty Intranet.
+Information provided includes average mark, maximum and minimum marks, for the examination as a whole and for individual questions.
+Besides, the common mistakes for each question will be provided, with suggestions on how to improve.

+Failure Redemption: Resit in August: This supplementary examination is based on a written examination only, which is worth 100% of the total module mark.